scottaw66/scottwillsey/src/content/now/now.md

 ### Movies and TV

+- [Slow Horses - Season 4 Eps 1 & 2](https://tv.apple.com/us/show/slow-horses/umc.cmc.2szz3fdt71tl1ulnbp8utgq5o) *I don't have to tell you about Slow Horses, and if I do, well, what are you doing?
+Watch it!*
 - [Monsieur Spade](https://www.netflix.com/browse?jbv=81788695) *Clive Owen is always great.
 And cranky characters who secretly care deeply about people are too.
 This has both!*
 - [The Night Manager](https://www.amazon.com/gp/video/detail/B01EIM5NGG/) *I'm very late to this adaptation of John le Carré's 1993 novel of the same name, but wow, is it worth a watch.
 Great acting.
 Of course Hugh Laurie is always top notch, but don't miss Tom Hiddleston here.
 You may think of him as Loki now, but the man has range and depth.*
-- [Bad Monkey - Eps 1-4](https://tv.apple.com/us/show/bad-monkey/umc.cmc.2qoep59s6qukjonprttysfs8x) *I don't consider myself the HUGEST of Vince Vaughn fans, but he's really good in this Yet Another Down On His Luck Detective show that has managed a few interesting twists in just its first four episodes.*
+- [Bad Monkey - Eps 1-6](https://tv.apple.com/us/show/bad-monkey/umc.cmc.2qoep59s6qukjonprttysfs8x) *I don't consider myself the HUGEST of Vince Vaughn fans, but he's really good in this Yet Another Down On His Luck Detective show that has managed a few interesting twists in just its first four episodes.*

 ### Food and Drink